How to design candle tins that are suitable for the elderly and easy to open?

 Ergonomics is fundamental to designing candle tins for seniors.
 First, consider how seniors grip, twist, or open the lid.
 The design’s shape and functionality should minimize the fine motor movements required to open the tin while maintaining visual appeal.
 First, ensure a comfortable contact area.
 A wide lid and shallow dome provide a larger gripping surface.
 Smaller diameters require more precise grip control, so avoid designing tins that are too small for seniors.
 The diameter of the candle tin should ensure that the entire palm is supported when applying pressure, which increases leverage and reduces the need for a pinch grip.

 Second, add targeted textured surfaces.
-Integrate wide, low-profile knurling or a soft-touch elastomer band around the lid’s rim.
+Integrate wide, low-profile knurling or a soft-touch elastomer band around the rim of the lid.
 The texture should be rough enough to provide grip, but not too sharp.
 A matte, tacky finish can enhance friction and reduce the risk of slippage when wet.
-Third, minimize the required hand strength and complex wrist movements.
+Third, minimize the required hand strength and the complexity of wrist movements.
 If designing a screw cap, increase the diameter and reduce the pitch to reduce the number of turns.
 Alternatively, use a hinged or pull-off lid with an ergonomically long pull tab to reduce torque requirements.
 Finally, consider weight and balance.
-Lightweight materials can reduce weight, but ensure the lid remains stable.
+Lightweight materials can reduce weight while ensuring the lid remains stable.

 Designing Easy-to-Open Candle Tins